smartHomeHub/SmartIR/README.md

 * [SmartIR Chat on Telegram](https://t.me/smartHomeHub)

 ## Available codes for climate devices:
+Below are the code files created by the people in the community.
+Before you start creating your own code file, try if one of them works with your device. **Please open an issue if your device is working and not included in the supported models.**

 #### Toyotomi
 | Code | Supported Models | Controller |
 | ------------- | -------------------------- | ------------- |